Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 Every time you pay yourself or company employees a salary.

-Personal service company
+Personal service company (PSC)

 This label applies to your company if more than half of your income is derived from services that are performed by its shareholders and provided under contracts between your company and its clients.
 However, this does not necessarily mean you fall within IR35.
+Not to be confused with the identical acronym for Persons of Significant Control below!

 Persons of Significant Control (PSC)

 Companies House requires every company to identify and record people who have significant control over them.
 This information is recorded on a persons of significant control (PSC) register with Companies House.
 Read more on the Persons of Significant Control register.
+Not to be confused with the identical acronym for Personsal Service Company above!

 Professional Indemnity Insurance